Guardant Health owes $83.4 mln in DNA sequencing patent case, US jury says

 The case is TwinStrand Biosciences v.
 Guardant Health Inc, U.S. District Court for the District of Delaware, No. 1:21-cv-01126.

-For TwinStrand and the university: Byron Pickard, Trey Powers and Chandrika Vira of Sterne Kessler Goldstein & Fox
+For TwinStrand and the university: Trey Powers, Byron Pickard, Chandrika Vira, William Milliken, Anna Phillips and Tyler Dutton of Sterne Kessler Goldstein & Fox

 For Guardant: Brian Biggs and Jeff Castellano of DLA Piper